I met up

 Healthcare offer an introductory cost of £975 a week for the first four weeks

 of service so you can see if this type of care is right for you.
-Terms and

 For an